moan0s/garage-docker-ansible-deploy/docs/installing.md

 **Important**

 When all services are successfully started you need to configure the nodes (connect them and apply a layout).
-Use `ansible-playbook -i inventory/hosts setup.yml --tags=configure-garage`
+Use `ansible-playbook -i inventory/hosts setup.yml --tags=configure-garage`.
+Due to a bug this will currently fail the first time so just execute the command twice.